“Having a website is not marketing.

 when they are ready to buy is marketing.”

-There are three ways to evaluate how effective you are at pulling visitors to and through your company’s website.
-We say pulling because the Internet is not a PUSH medium.
+There are three ways to evaluate how effective your digital marketing is at pulling visitors to and through your company’s website.
+We say pulling because the internet is not a PUSH medium.

-We often see factors that conflict with this goal – the buyer-seller terminology disconnect previously referenced, as well as faulty site design elements, navigation structure and linking relationships.
+We often see factors that conflict with this goal – a disconnection between the buyer-seller terminology previously referenced, as well as faulty site design elements, navigation structure and linking relationships.
 Identifying these conflicts and revising to eliminate or minimize the conflicts is often the first step in a re-design.

-2. Your website should receive traffic from a variety of sources.
+- Your website should receive traffic from a variety of sources.
 Sources include links from other websites, directories and paid online marketing such as pay-per-click (PPC) or pay-for-inclusion advertising.
-To be successful, these sources must be cost-effective and produce a verifiable number of high quality leads.
+To be successful, these sources must be cost-effective and produce a verifiable number of high-quality leads.
 If you are not familiar with online advertising options and/or marketing metrics for your website, please click here or call us at 216-321-8894 for a brief tutorial online or in your office.

-3. Functionality is the 3rd leg of your site’s marketing stance.
-Your site needs to be fast loading, intuitive, interactive and easy to use.
+- Functionality is the 3rd leg of your digital marketing stance.
+Your website needs to be fast loading, intuitive, interactive, and easy to use.
 Your website’s navigation must be logical and all links and on-site features must be fully operational.
-It is imperative to design all interactive contact, from email links to online RFQ forms, with ease for the user as the priority.
+You must have it hosted on a secure server.
+It is imperative to design all interactive contact, from email links to online request for quote (RFQ) forms, with ease for the user as the priority.
 Most importantly, make your visitors’ next step obvious—clear, visible, simple to use navigation inviting a call, an e-mail, or RFQ.

 In contrast to many forms of traditional advertising, nearly all aspects of your website yield valuable information on how users interact with what you present.
 From knowledge about the search terms that lead a visitor to your site, to entry/exit page analysis, to time spent on the site, to evaluation of lead/sale conversion – there is a wealth of data that can and should be used to modify and improve upon your website marketing efforts.
 Website marketing is not creating monthly reports with endless streams of data.
 What you do with the data is what matters most.

-NetTrack is based in Cleveland, Ohio.
-We are happy to meet with you in person or by phone to discuss your website marketing and search engine optimization needs.
-Please click here to see what we can do for you.
+NetTrack is a part of The Karcher Group, a full-service digital marketing company headquartered in Northern, Ohio.
+The Karcher Group has offices in North Canton, OH and Charlotte, NC.
+We are happy to meet with you in person or virtually to discuss your website marketing and search engine optimization needs.
+Please click here to see what digital marketing can do for you.